 The Bash makes it really easy for party hosts to pay any deposit and balance payments online to vendors.
 EventPay is free to use, secure, and helps to avoid any physical transfer of money.
 For any day-of tips, consider utilizing Venmo or other cash apps.

-Events may certainly look a little different this year due to COVID-19, but the good news is that safe celebrations are starting to happen again.
+Events may certainly look a little different, but the good news is that safe celebrations are happening gain.

 As always, our team at The Bash is here to assist both vendors and party hosts throughout the booking process.
 If you have any questions or concerns, please do not hesitate to reach out to us by phone at 866-342-9794 or by email to firstname.lastname@example.org.